7h4nd5RG0d/Forensics/Steganography/LIGAbue(OTT-Fonts[GLYPHS])/README.md

 2) otfinfo command for otf files.
 3) Tables are present in fonts, of which CFF stores the font glyphs while GSUB is a table used to substitute glyphs with other glyphs following some rules.
 4) Table info is stored in .fea format and otf can be converted using ot2fea command in kali.
+5) GPOS --> contains instructions for altering the position of the glyph.